Experiments

 April 2026

-Took a 6 GB general-purpose model and turned it into a 1.93 GB joke-telling executable.
+We downloaded a 6 GB general-purpose model and turned it into a 1.93 GB joke-telling executable.
 The model tells coherent jokes, handles multi-turn conversation, and answers general questions — packaged as a single file you can double-click.

 Key findings